 Sell and stay providers, however, don’t have to assess that level of risk.
 These providers are investors who buy your property outright based on appraised and market value.
 They work with you to ensure you can cover monthly rent payments as long as you’d like to stay in your home as a renter.
 If you choose to walk away from the home, a sell-and-stay provider can lease the house to another renter without losing money.

-Our advisors connect with you one-on-one to help you decide if Truehold’s sell and stay transaction is right for you and discuss your overall financial picture, your home’s value and condition, and how it fits into your goals and plans.
+Our representatives connect with you one-on-one to help you decide if Truehold’s sell and stay transaction is right for you and discuss your overall financial picture.

 Other than selling a home, a reverse mortgage is usually the first thing people think of when they’re looking for ways to free up accumulated equity.
 But while a reverse mortgage involves taking on new debt, a sell-and-stay transaction may offer a debt-free alternative.